vizzuhq/vizzu-story-js/docs/examples/usbudget.md

 the US Federal R&D budget between 1955-2020.
 On top of the base functionality, this story showcases:

-- Styling the overall Story
+- Styling the overall story
-- Setting the size of the Story
+- Setting the size of the story
 - Slides with multiple steps

 <vizzu-player controller></vizzu-player>